ansari-haseb/Quizzers/README.md

 ### Prerequisites:
 1. GoLang must be installed (version used 1.19.5)
 2. Python must be installed (version used 3.9)
+3.  docker-compose must be installed (version used 2.13.0)

 ### Run the CLI Tool
 To start using the CLI tool,